Idkennaa/CreditRisk-Cap-2024/README.md

 ### B. Feature Selection
-To focus on the most impactful features, we will create a dataset that includes the top 20 features with the highest importances.
+To focus on the most impactful features, we created a dataset that includes the top 20 features with the highest importances.
 This step will help streamline our analysis and improve model performance.

 ### C. Addressing Class Imbalance
-To mitigate class imbalance observed in the EDA section, we employ random undersampling to achieve a balanced class distribution.
+To mitigate class imbalance observed in the EDA section, we employed random undersampling to achieve a balanced class distribution.
 Subsequently, we visually examine the distribution of the sampled data to ensure proper representation.

 ### D. Model Evaluation
-We use a function designed to evaluate recall scores for different machine learning models.
+We used a function designed to evaluate recall scores for different machine learning models.
 These scores reflect how well each model identifies all true positives of the target default variable.
 We'll use this function to analyze the performance of the following models:

 Random Forest Classifier
 Decision Tree Classifier